Chances are, if you’ve got a question I’ve answered it over on our spreadsheet FAQs page.

 So, if you sell via more than just one online source, you can now purchase a low-cost import add on to quickly total your sales & fees from another source.
 You will follow instructions on how to use it, and then manually add in those sales & expenses to your main Seller Spreadsheet.

-No. The Seller Spreadsheet comes with spreadsheet files for2017 and 2018 (currently).
-The Inventory Cost & Pricing spreadsheet is made to be used year after year, with built in formulas to total sales & COGS from 2017-2019.
+The Inventory Cost & Pricing spreadsheet for One of a Kind Makers is made to be used year after year, with built in formulas to total sales & COGS from 2018-2020.

 If you’d like files for different years or formulas tweaked for other years, simply email me at firstname.lastname@example.org and I will send you whatever years you request at no extra charge.